 To remedy this, here is a quick look at why making a concerted effort to monitor SQL servers is so worthwhile.

 Unless you actively track SQL server performance counters, you will not know whether there are any areas in which improvements to performance could be achieved.
 This could lead you to believe that your server is already performing optimally, when in actual fact there is a glaring issue that is creating a bottleneck and limiting its effectiveness as a result.
+Unlock the full potential of your data with a professional SQL Server license, click here to elevate your database experience.

 For example, by checking up on how much of the CPU’s resources are being monopolized at a given moment, you can see whether or not your server has sufficient headroom to handle the activity that is required of it by users, or whether it might be close to maxing out its hardware resources and thus behaving in a sluggish manner.